Chinch-Bug/clangen-genemod/docs/dev/code/index.md

 `"chance_romantic_not_mate": 15`

-This is the base chance of an romantic interaction with another cat, when a cat has a mate.
+This is the base chance of an romantic interaction with another rabbit, when a rabbit has a mate.
 1/chance